RPCEmu is a emulator of Acorn's Risc PC and A7000 machines. It is a work in progress and should be considered of Alpha Quality.

 Alternatively download the .zip file and install it to a location of your choice.

-The Linux build is not currently available as a binary package; as such it must be compiled from source.
-Please refer to these instructions for how to compile
+The Linux version is provided as source code; as such it must be compiled before use.
+Please refer to the Linux compile instructions for how to compile.

 RPCEmu requires a RISC OS ROM image to work, please refer to these instructions for details on how to acquire them.

-RISC OS uses a three button mouse, if your host machine only has two buttons the right and left buttons are mapped correctly, with the middle 'menu' button accessable via the windows menu key (to the left of right ctrl key).
+RISC OS uses a three-button mouse, if your host machine only has two buttons the right and left buttons are mapped correctly, with the middle 'menu' button accessible via the windows menu key (to the left of right ctrl key).

-On Linux hosts pressing both left and right mouse buttons simulateously will generate a middle button click (depending on X server configuration).
+On Linux hosts pressing both left and right mouse buttons simultaneously will generate a middle button click (depending on X server configuration).

 RPCEmu contains a menu to access most of the configurable aspects of the program.